Collaborative Robots as an Automation Tool

 By mounting various high-resolution cameras on the robots helps speed up quality inspection, yielding more accurate results.

 Process tasks may include; welding, gluing, and dispensing processes.
 Holding sealants, glue, solder paste, and welding torch can be easily done by robots since they are usually fitted with end reflectors.

 Instead of training up new workers, which can be a tasking process, it would be much easier to program one robot to undertake the task and copy the programming details to the other robots.

 The packaging of products is usually done after the pick and place process.
-With packaging also comes the compressing of products to make them fit into the desired package before being dispatched.
+Also associated with packaging is the compression of products to make them fit into the desired package before being dispatched.